 Wye Community Warden

 The crime rate in Wye is low, but prevention is always better than cure.
-Wye is very fortunate to have Richard Sinden as its Community Warden.
-Richard is one of the most experienced wardens in Kent, added to which he has built up a wealth of local knowledge and contacts over the past ten years.
+Wye is very fortunate to have Richard Sinden as its Community Warden as Richard is one of the most experienced wardens in Kent.
+Added to which he has built up a wealth of local knowledge and contacts over the past ten years.
 Wye has had the benefit of a Community Warden on the street since 2004.

 Richard moved from covering Charing to Wye in 2010, and he followed Nick Thistle and Liz Lovatt in the post.
-A key part of his job is to take an active role in the organisation of social care and support initiatives e.g. the weekly Community Lunch for isolated and elderly residents.
+The job has evolved since 2004 into a more responsive role.
+Now a key part of his job is to take an active role in the organisation of social care and support initiatives e.g. the weekly Community Lunch for isolated and elderly residents, and the twice-weekly Winter Warm Space events.

 The role of the Community Warden in Wye is varied and changing.
 Richard Sinden is now focussed on helping the social, welfare and wellbeing needs of individual residents, and building community resilience.
 He works proactively and makes connections on behalf of residents in need with specialists and outside agencies.
 In summary, Richard helps the community of Wye by: